Applying for the 100% Bursary Scheme

 Closing date for 100% Bursary Scheme: Monday, 22 October 2018

 Pupils applying for entry at 11+ will be invited to take examinations in English, Mathematics and Verbal Reasoning and be interviewed on Tuesday 22, January 2019.

-Pupils applying for entry at 13+ will be invited to take examinations and be interviewed in January 2019.
+Pupils applying for entry at 13+ will be invited to take examinations on Wednesday, 23 January and interviews will take place on the day or soon after.
 Applicants will sit papers in English, Mathematics and Science.

 Sixth Form Entrants

-Sixth Form applicants will be invited to take examinations and be interviewed in January 2019.
+Sixth Form applicants will be invited to take examinations on Wednesday, 23 January and interviews will take place on the day or soon after.
 Applicants will sit papers in English, Maths, and a General Paper.